Excito/audiotools/docs/programming/source/audiotools.rst

    The number of bits-per-sample in this audio stream as a positive integer.

-.. method:: PCMReader.read(bytes)
+.. method:: PCMReader.read(pcm_frames)

-   Try to read a :class:`pcm.FrameList` object of size ``bytes``, if possible.
+   Try to read a :class:`pcm.FrameList` object with the given number of PCM frames, if possible.
-   This method is *not* guaranteed to read that amount of bytes.
+   This method is *not* guaranteed to read that amount of frames.
    It may return less, particularly at the end of an audio stream.
    It may even return FrameLists larger than requested.
    However, it must always return a non-empty FrameList until the end of the PCM stream is reached.

+   Once the end of the stream is reached, subsequent calls will return empty FrameLists.

    May raise :exc:`IOError` if there is a problem reading the source file, or :exc:`ValueError` if the source file has some sort of error.